 the name means hotness

 A talkshow was on.
 It was in Russian, and it was about people who were talking about the media.
 I didn’t understand much of it, but they were constantly holding newspaper clippings into the camera, and they sounded very smart and very snarky.
-I figured it was probably a pretty good show.
+I figured that it was probably a very good show.

 the pepper theme

 I thought the bottle design was very pleasing as well.
 It looked both simple and sophisticated, both stylish and traditional.
 I’d have preferred it if the pepper theme of the vodka was a little bit more clear.
-Because Qalampir means “pepper” in Uzbek.

-Qalampir is hot
+Qalampir vodka is hot

-Overall, this one is not very good.
+Overall, Qalampir vodka is just not very good.